Trottie True: Release

 The film was released in the United States by Eagle-Lion as The Gay Lady.

 Box office

 Trade papers called the film a "notable box office attraction" in British cinemas in 1949.

 Critical reception

 The New York Times described the film as "the professional and romantic rise of Trottie True as depicted in The Gay Lady, which arrived from England at the Sixtieth Street Trans-Lux on Saturday.
 But this Technicolored rags to riches ascent, which is interlarded with song and dance turns, is something less than original and rarely sprightly.
 Trottie True's tale is an old one and it hasn't worn well with the years."

-Leonard Maltin rated the film two and a half out of four stars, and called it a "lightweight costume picture...most notable aspect of film is its stunning use of Technicolor.
+Leonard Maltin rated the film two and a half out of four stars, and called it a "lightweight costume picture ... most notable aspect of film is its stunning use of Technicolor.
 Look fast for Christopher Lee as a dapper stage-door Johnnie."

+The New York Times called it "a typical Gay nineties success story" that "amuses but never convulses the reader."

+According to BFI Screenonline, "British 1940s Technicolor films offer an abundance of visual pleasures, especially when lovingly restored by the National Film Archive.
+Trottie True is not among the best known, but comes beautifully packaged, gift wrapped with all the trimmings."